 In the Default apps page is now possible to set default apps settings.
 The new option is available on Set defaults by app, just click Manage, and see all the file types and protocol associations for which the app is the default.

 In the Apps section, you’ll now find a new Video playback page to control video settings for applications that use Windows 10’s video playback features.

 On HDR displays, it’s also possible to change video stream settings with the option to lower the resolution to reduce network bandwidth usage and battery.

 This page even includes a setting to optimize video streaming for quality or to save battery life.

 Inside the Sign-in options page, you’ll find a new option under Privacy described as Use my sign-in info to automatically finish setting up my device after an update or restart.
-In order to speed up the Windows update process Windows 10 already automatically sign in after a restart and finish setting up your device, but now the same functionality has been expanded to regular reboots and shutdowns when using the Start menu or other locations.
+In order to speed up the update process Windows 10 already automatically signs you in after a restart and finish setting up your device, but now the same functionality has been expanded to regular reboots and shutdowns when using the Start menu or other locations.

 In addition, this feature will restore your accessibility apps and other apps that have registered to restart automatically.

 The Broadcasting page has been improved to offer smoother and seamless game experience, and it’s now possible to select a language during the broadcast.

 Additionally, you can now choose Per-app audio to broadcast using only the game’s audio on Mixer as opposed to the audio for your entire PC.

 In Game Mode, the page no longer includes a toggle switch to enable or disable the feature, and under-the-hood, the performance has been improved for six-core and eight-core processors.